TypeScript Style Guide

 ✅ Do:

-• Implement test to be short, explicit, and pleasant to work with.
+- Implement test to be short, explicit, and pleasant to work with.
 Intent of a test should be immediately visible.

-• Strive for AAA pattern, to maintain clean, organized, and understandable unit tests.
+- Strive for AAA pattern, to maintain clean, organized, and understandable unit tests.

-• Arrange - Setup preconditions or the initial state necessary for the test case.
+- Arrange - Setup preconditions or the initial state necessary for the test case.
 Create necessary objects and define input values.

-• Act - Perform the action you want to unit test (invoke a method, triggering an event etc.).
+- Act - Perform the action you want to unit test (invoke a method, triggering an event etc.).
 Strive for minimal number of actions.

-• Assert - Validate the outcome against expectations.
+- Assert - Validate the outcome against expectations.
 Strive for minimal number of asserts.

-A rule "unit tests should fail for exactly one reason" doesn't need to apply always, but it can indicate a code smell if there are tests with many asserts in codebase.
+A rule "unit tests should fail for exactly one reason" doesn't need to apply always, but it can indicate a code smell if there are tests with many asserts in a codebase.

-• As mentioned in function conventions try to keep them pure, and impure one small and focused.
+- As mentioned in function conventions try to keep them pure, and impure one small and focused.

-It will make them easy to test, by passing args and observing return values, since we will rarely need to mock dependencies.
+It makes them easy to test, by passing args and observing return values, since we will rarely need to mock dependencies. - Strive to write tests in a way your app is used by a user, meaning test business logic.

-• Tests should be resilient to changes.
+- Tests should be resilient to changes.

-• Black box testing - Always test only implementation that is publicly exposed, don't write fragile tests on how implementation works internally.
+- Black box testing - Always test only implementation that is publicly exposed, don't write fragile tests on how implementation works internally.

-• Query HTML elements based on attributes that are unlikely to change.
+- Query HTML elements based on attributes that are unlikely to change.
 Order of priority must be followed as specified in Testing Library - role, label, placeholder, text contents, display value, alt text, title, test ID.

-• If testing with a database then make sure you control the data.
+- If testing with a database then make sure you control the data.
 If test are run against a staging environment make sure it doesn't change.

 ❌ Don't:

-• Don't test implementation details.
+Don't test implementation details.
 When refactoring code, tests shouldn't change.

-• Don't re-test the library/framework.
+Don't re-test the library/framework.

-• Don't mandate 100% code coverage for applications.
+Don't mandate 100% code coverage for applications.

-• Don't test third-party dependencies.
+Don't test third-party dependencies.
 Only test what your team controls (package, API, microservice etc.).
 Don't test external sites links, third party servers, packages etc.

-• Don't test just to test.
+Don't test just to test.

 // ❌ Avoid

-it('should render user list', () => {
+it('should render the user list', () => {

 render(<UserList />);